hchyang/PSiTE/README.md

 those subtrees with <=10,000 tips.
 So the tips belonging to the same subtree (with <=10,000 tips) will show the same genotypes.

-The phylovar module of CSiTE can be used alone to simulte the conceptual somatic variants, or be used with other modules to simulate the concrete short reads of the tumor samples.
-To accomplish the first mode, phylovar accepts the `-D/--depth` and `-P/--purity` parameters.
-With these setting, phylovar simulates the read depth on each somatic variant sites and the frequency of the mutant allele.
+The `phylovar` module of CSiTE can be used alone to simulte the conceptual somatic variants, or be used with other modules to simulate the concrete short reads of the tumor samples.
+To accomplish the first mode, `phylovar` accepts the `-D/--depth` and `-P/--purity` parameters.
+With these setting, `phylovar` simulates the read depth on each somatic variant sites and the frequency of the mutant allele.
 Those information will be saved in SNVs file, which will be described in the later section.

 ###### Notes
-By default, the branch length from the ms program is measured in 4N generations.
-CSiTE will simulate SNVs/CNVs events following the Poisson process.
-For example, if we set -r to 100 in phylovar (CSiTE), this is equivalent to set the population rescaled parameter -t to 100 in ms (see ms manual for details).
+By default, the branch length from the ms program is measured in 4N generations. `phylovar` will simulate SNVs/CNVs events following a Poisson process.
+For example, if we set -r to 100 in `phylovar` (CSiTE), this is equivalent to set the population rescaled parameter -t to 100 in ms (see ms manual for details).

 #### 2.2.1 Input files